Lesson Plan - Get It!

 He grabbed his trusty violin and played O Holy Night.
 Before signing off for the evening, Fessenden read a passage from the Bible and wished his listeners a Merry Christmas.

-On 24 December 1906, Reginald Fessenden did more than simply create the first radio broadcast.
-He made it possible for the human voice to travel distances that had never before been possible and connected us all.
+On 24 December 1906, Reginald Fessenden did more than create the first radio broadcast.
+He made it possible for the human voice to travel distances that had never been possible and connected us all.

 Head over to the Got It? section to review what you've learned and take a closer look at Fessenden's accomplishment!